white woman, black woman, and hispanic women gathered with their tablet, phone, and laptop enjoying AI tools

 Or how this ProPublica report revealed that a private contractor’s algorithm was more likely to rate black parole candidates as higher risk.

-That’s why it’s crucial to prioritize diversity and inclusivity in AI research, development, and implementation.
+For business ethics and just human well-being, it’s crucial to prioritize diversity and inclusivity in AI research, development, and implementation.

 Avoiding Bias